AashrayaJha/QCMod-NF/readme.txt

 Contributions were made by Jennifer Balakrishnan, Daniel Hast, Aashraya Jha, and Steffen Müller.

 List of files:
+-- QCMod.spec, coleman.spec: spec files for attaching relevant intrinsics for running qc_modular and aspects of coleman integration required in quadratic Chabauty respectively.
 -- qc_modular.m: Contains
-   - QCModAffine: Main function, takes a plane affine curve (not necessarily smooth) with integer coefficients, monic in y, and a prime p and outputs the rational points in those disks where Tuitman's Frobenius lift is defined.
-We also require the action of a nice correspondence on H^1_dR(X).
-Also outputs additional information, such as additional p-adic solutions which don't look rational.
+   - QCModAffine: Main function, takes a plane affine curve (not necessarily smooth) with integer coefficients, monic in y, a prime p, data about the action of nice correspondences on H^1_dR(X) and outputs the rational points in those disks where Tuitman's Frobenius lift is defined.
+    Also outputs additional information, Outputs a list of K-points mapping under all embedding to disks where Tuitman's Frobenius lift is defined.such as additional p-adic solutions which don't look rational.
     Includes numerous optional arguments.
 -- hodge.m: Computes the Hodge filtration using the algorithm described in section 4 of
-    `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` --hodge_generic.m: Wrapper of hodhe.m, which enables us to do a lot fo the linear algebra of required to compute the Hodge filtration in a smaller ground field.
+    `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` --hodge_generic.m: Wrapper of hodge.m, which enables us to do a lot of the linear algebra required to compute the Hodge filtration in a smaller ground field.
 -- frobenius.m: Computes the Frobenius structure using the algorithm described in section 4 of
-    `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` -- hensel.m: Computes
+    `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` extended to work over number fields -- hensel.m: Computes the common zeroes of a system of bivariate power series.
 -- heights.m: Computes Nekovar heights as described in
     `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` and various related functions.